 - Bonds are paying a little more, yet are at risk long-term since their value may decrease as inflation results in new bonds with higher interest rates being issued in the future.

 - The stock market is the next step up on the risk/return ladder, offering a greater potential return on investment matched by an increased risk that you will lose that investment a la 2008.

 The risk associated with Private Equity Funds is even higher than that of the stock market; high risk can equal higher reward, but also a higher probability that you could lose your investment.

 Clearly, Private Equity Funds are not the place to invest long-term retirement funds or your milk money.
-Any funds that you need to support the essentials of your lifestyle should not be invested in Private Equity Funds.
+Any funds that you need to support the essentials of your lifestyle should not be spent in Private Equity Funds.